Kttra/ScreenshotForm/README.md

 **Other Methods**
 ----------------
 Although this program is mainly focused on capturing an image in a panel, I have decided to include other screenshot methods.
 In the source code, there is a method to screenshot your desktop screen, a method to draw the desktop image to a winform picture box, and a method to screenshot the entire form.
+Below is a summary of what types of methods are included in this project.
+- Panel Capture
+- Screen to Picture Box
+- Form Capture
+- Desktop Capture

 ```csharp
 private void Screenshot()